Policies and Procedures:

 - Members and staff will be required to have temperature checks using an infrared thermometer, complete a daily questionnaire before entering the building, and wear masks (according to the Governor's policy) into and throughout the building unless they are exercising.

-- Unfortunately, we will be unable to accommodate guests, and all members must have accounts up to date.
+- Beginning August 3rd, we will once again open to guests, with members receiving priority.
 Please note that walk-ins may not be accommodated if classes and exercise areas are full.

-- The Weight Room will be limited to 10 members and some equipment will be blocked off to ensure the 10-foot physical distancing requirement.
-Please Note: Several pieces of selectorized/guided exercise equipment are still out for refurbishing.
-While a staff member will be assigned to the weight room to ensure proper cleaning of all equipment, we ask that our members be prudent about sanitizing equipment before and after each use.
+- The Weight Room will be limited to 12 members and some equipment will be blocked off to ensure the 10-foot physical distancing requirement.
+Pieces of selectorized/guided exercise equipment may be out for refurbishing.
+While a staff member will be assigned to the weight room to ensure proper cleaning of all equipment, we ask that our members be prudent about sanitizing the equipment before and after each use.

 - Restrooms will be closed periodically for frequent cleaning, and we will be sanitizing door handles, etc. often throughout the day.